bridge-school/personal-project-react/README.md

 ## Requirements

-- Create a search form that allows you enter a github user name and submit it
+- Create a search form with an input that allows you enter a GitHub username and submit it

 - After submitting the form, you should make an API call to fetch the inputted username's information